FrancesCoronel/personal-website-v3/site/content/adventures/2015-08-19-one-week-left-of-fullstack.md

 | August 3rd to 7th      | Days 35 to 39 | Week 8 |
 | August 10th to 14th    | Days 40 to 43 | Week 9 |

-- Missed out on Friday’s Tessle Hackathon in Week 9 because of an Apple Hiring Event.
+- Missed out on Friday's Tessle Hackathon in Week 9 because of an Apple Hiring Event.
 More on _that_ later.

-# What’s Left
+# What's Left

 | Date Range          | Day Numbers   | Week           |
 | ------------------- | ------------- | -------------- |